-To cover the cost of organizing the competition and to finance the involvement of high-caliber judges, TNC charges all participating teams a non-refundable participation fee of 350 Euro, early bird registration fee of 300 Euro is available until December 31.
-A last minute participation of 400 Euro applies between February 10-14.
+To cover the cost of organizing the competition and to finance the involvement of high-caliber judges, TNC collects a non-refundable registration fee of 350 Euro, early bird registration fee of 300 Euro is available until December 31.
+A last minute registration fee of 400 Euro applies between February 10-14.

 During the face-to-face part of the competition coffee, and lunches will be provided for free to all participants

 Generally, we help the participants find affordable accommodation for their stay during the competition.
 However, the accommodation and travel expenses must be covered by participants or their sending universities.

 The first negotiation rounds will be conducted online prior to the final event.
 The best teams from the qualification rounds will be invited to the final event, during which the teams will negotiate face-to-face.
 If you are among the invited participants and receive an invitation to participate in the final round, we advise that you arrive at least a day before the competition.